nearsyh/near-rss/README.md

 # Near-RSS

-A self-hosted RSS server implementing Google-Reader API.
+A self-hosted RSS reader implementing Google-Reader API.

 The UI is a copy of the [stringer](https://github.com/swanson/stringer) project, plus a little more customizations.

 ![img](https://i.imgur.com/DDHwUTn.png)

+## Features

+1. A self-contained RSS reader, including
+   * a server, which manages your subscriptions and your read status.
+   * a user-friendly web-ui
+2. Implements Google-Reader API.
+You can use your favorite RSS client to connect your instance.
+3. A PWA which you can pin it in your mobile device without installing any app.

 ## Shortcuts